 The scanner you use to digitize documents and photographs can also transfer your slides into digital images.
 This method produces only medium-quality images because the small size of slides creates images of lower resolution.
 This method allows you to convert slides to photos without purchasing any other equipment, though.

-Use a digital image converter
+Use a digital image converting device

 For images of the highest quality, using a digital image converter to transfer slides to digital photographs really should be the preferred option.
 These specialized scanners take photographs of your slides with high-resolution cameras and allow you to work through boxes of slides in much less time than you would have to spend using other methods.